Understand Your Rates

 Commercial (General Service)

-• Increasing from 7.0% to 8.3% depending on rate class and usage
+• Increasing from 6.4 to 7.0% depending on rate class and usage

 Why are customers paying more, when Hydro reported a profit this year?

 Electricity rates are established to recover the cost of providing electrical service to customers.
-Following the announcement of the Province’s Rate Mitigation Plan in May 2024, Hydro will be using funds from across all our areas of business (such as energy marketing, Lower Churchill Project, oil and gas, etc.) to reduce the costs for our customers.
+Following the announcement of the Province’s Rate Mitigation Plan in May 2024, Hydro will be using funds from across all our areas of business to reduce the costs for our customers.

 What does rate mitigation mean for customers?

-All island interconnected customers will receive the rate mitigation benefit.
-For most residential customers, this means Hydro’s annual rate increase is now limited to 2.25% up to and including 2030.
-Without rate mitigation, rates would have almost doubled.
+All Island Interconnected customers will receive the rate mitigation benefit.
+For most residential customers, this means Hydro’s portion of the annual rate increase is targeted at no more than 2.25% up to and including 2030.

 Who pays for the rest of the Muskrat Falls cost?

 The exact sources and amounts of funding may vary each year, but essentially the difference will be funded by Hydro.
-Since Commissioning of the Project assets, Hydro has been responsible for paying the cost of these Lower Churchill Project assets—approximately $740 million each year.
+Since Commissioning of the Project assets, Hydro has been responsible for paying the cost of the Project assets—approximately $740 million each year.

 What were the rate adjustments from past years?